IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 The topic for sending DCMD commands is defined in the `7-mqtt.json` file in the config.
 To specify the device which we are writing to we add its `Device ID` to the end of the DCMD topic.

-The DCMD message payload should consist of an array of metrics with each metric having a name/alias of a device resource, its new value, and the type of the resource's value, specified with a `datatype` field.
+The DCMD message payload for a write message should consist of an array of metrics with each metric having a name/alias of a device resource, its new value, and the type of the resource's value, specified with a `datatype` field.

 The datatype currently can only be set as an integer.

-See [Chapter 6.4.16 of Sparkplug Specification](https://sparkplug.eclipse.org/specification/version/3.0/documents/sparkplug-specification-3.0.0.pdf#page=83) for the full list of datatypes.
+See [Edge Connect User Documentation](https://docs.iotechsys.com/edge-connect33/xrt/sparkplug.html#metric-types) for the full list of datatypes.

 If the DCMD command was successful, you should see a `DDATA` message sent by the device echoing the metrics you set.